 Proposed Method for Distance Measurement (Notification for Social Distancing)

 On the client-side, this monitoring system consists of a wristband and smartphone that maintains their communication to provide the location of quarantine participants in a dedicated room.
 Besides the geofence feature, this system is also equipped with a notification for social distancing feature to provide alerts if a confirmed COVID-19 positive patient wearing a SIMONIC wristband is accidentally approached.
-Therefore, the system must estimate the distance measurement from the smartphone to the wristband as precisely as possible to optimally carry out its function.
+Therefore, the system must estimate the distance measurement from the smartphone to the wristband as precisely as possible to carry out its function optimally.
 In this system, we employed power regression to convert RSSI value to distance value.

 Power regression is a method used to study the relationship between one variable and another, for example, x and y.
 If there is an independent variable x whose value is known, we can find the dependent variable y, resulting from the value of x behavior.
 Previous studies have used power regression for distance measurement in IoT systems employing BLE/WiFi (Wireless Fidelity) communication technology with RSSI as a reference value [7].
-The power regression formula for calculating distance is represented in equation (1).
+The power regression formula for calculating distance is represented in (1).
 We need the RSSI reading in 1 meter as a reference to get this constant value.

 Y=A (rx)B+C (1)

-Where Y is the distance in meters; r is RSSI measured by the device; x is the reference RSSI value at 1 meter; A, B and C are constants used to minimize loss factors resulting from signal interference.
+Where Y is the distance in meters, r is RSSI measured by the device, x is the reference RSSI value at 1 meter, A, B, and C are constants used to minimize loss factors resulting from signal interference.

 Apart from hardware problems and the transceiver antenna's sensitivity, one thing that causes the RSSI value to be spiky in indoor measurement is multipath fading.
-The signal interference varies according to the structure of the room layout or surface material.
+The signal interference varies according to the room layout or surface material structure.
 This interference is unique according to the type of room occupied.
 The RSSI value of the BLE signal measurement results in room A may be different when compared to the measurement results in room B using the same type of measuring instrument.
-Furthermore, individuals have different types of smartphones and carry different qualities of receiver sensitivity influenced by the chipset, antenna layout or OS (Operating System) configuration.
+Furthermore, individuals have different types of smartphones and carry different qualities of receiver sensitivity influenced by the chipset, antenna layout, or OS (Operating System) configuration.

-We proposed an adaptive distance measurement algorithm, described in Fig. 2, to accommodate the quarantine needs.
+We proposed an adaptive distance measurement algorithm, described in Figure 2, to accommodate the quarantine needs.
 The calibration process is carried out in the registration process to obtain the ground truth of the one-meter RSSI measurement value.
-To validate the calibration process, we check the results of the RSSI calibration whether it is in the range of -100 dBm until -50 dBm or not (this value is defined from the empirical study discussed in chapter IIIB and we took the range of the highest and lowest RSSI values from the study).
-If the RSSI value of the calibration results is in that range, the calibration process is validated and the value is saved as a reference value for calculating distances.
+To validate the calibration process, we check the results of the RSSI calibration whether it is in the range of -100 dBm until -50 dBm or not (this value is defined from the empirical study discussed in chapter III.B, and we took the range of the highest and lowest RSSI values from the study).
+If the RSSI value of the calibration results is in that range, the calibration process is validated, and the value is saved as a reference value for calculating distances.